medavidallsop/pb4wp/README.md

 # Plugin Boilerplate for WordPress (PB4WP)

-A boilerplate you can use as a foundation for building object-orientated WordPress plugins.
+A boilerplate you can use as a foundation for building WordPress plugins.

 # Prerequisites